-Cincinnati, Ohio — April 3, 2018 — ACGIH® will honor its 2018 Awards recipients at the American Industrial Hygiene Conference and Exposition (AIHce) held May 21–23, 2018 in Philadelphia, Pennsylvania.
+Cincinnati, Ohio — April 2, 2019 — ACGIH®, the American Conference of Governmental Industrial Hygienists, will honor its 2019 Awards recipients at the American Industrial Hygiene Conference and Exposition (AIHce) held May 20–22, 2019 in Minneapolis, Minnesota.
 Each year, ACGIH® honors individuals and/or groups who have made significant contributions to the profession through their leadership and dedication.
 This year’s awardees join that distinguished list.

-Herbert E. Stokinger Award Recipient: Mark D. Hoover, PhD, CHP, CIH
+Herbert E. Stokinger Award Recipient: Vincent Castranova, PhD

 The Herbert E. Stokinger Award is given each year to an individual who has made a significant contribution in the broad field of industrial and environmental toxicology.

-Dr. Hoover’s contributions to the field of industrial and occupational toxicology have earned him the Herbert E. Stokinger Award.
+Dr. Castranova’s contributions to the field of industrial and occupational toxicology have earned him the Herbert E. Stokinger Award.

-John J. Bloomfield Award Recipient: Carl E. Johnson, CIH, CSP
+John J. Bloomfield Award Recipient: Phillip Rauscher, MPH, CSP, CIH

 The John J. Bloomfield Award is presented to a young industrial hygienist who pursues the problem of occupational health hazards primarily by doing fieldwork.

-Meritorious Achievement Award Recipient: Robert F. Herrick, ScD, CIH
+Meritorious Achievement Award Recipient: Lynn C. O’Donnell, CIH

 The Meritorious Achievement Award recognizes members of ACGIH® who have made an outstanding, long-term contribution to the progress of occupational health and environmental hygiene.
 First presented in 1957, it is the organization’s oldest award.
 It has been given to individuals for singular achievement and to groups for collective accomplishment.

-Dr. Herrick’s dedication and service to the occupational health and environmental hygiene profession, and his commitment to ACGIH®’s mission render him a worthy recipient of the Meritorious Achievement Award.
+Ms. O’Donnell’s dedication and service to the occupational health and industrial hygiene profession, her commitment to ACGIH®’s mission and support for our profession render her a worthy recipient of the Meritorious Achievement Award.

 The William Steiger Memorial Award honors individuals from the social/political sphere whose efforts have contributed to advancements in occupational health and safety.

-ACGIH® is pleased to honor Dr. Omalu as the recipient of this year’s William Steiger Memorial Award.
+Mr. Wright’s work has made a lasting impact on occupational safety and health and ACGIH® is pleased to honor him as the recipient of this year’s William Steiger Memorial Award.

-Robert T. Hughes Memorial Award Recipient: Raymond (Ray) B. Hunter
+Robert T. Hughes Memorial Award Recipient: Norma Donovan

 The Robert T. Hughes Memorial Award was established in 2015 and first awarded in 2016.
 It recognizes outstanding individuals in the field of industrial ventilation.

-Mr. Hunter has made significant contributions to the field of industrial ventilation and ACGIH® is pleased to posthumously honor Mr. Hunter as the recipient of this year’s Hughes Memorial Award.
+ACGIH® is pleased to honor Mrs. Donovan as the recipient of this year’s Hughes Memorial Award.